Prashast09/DaggerMultimodule/README.md

 #### Dependency Factory
 - Since Core Component are to be created with @Singleton scoping, they should be binded to applicationContext.
-- We create a class CoreComponentFactory(creating coreComponent at application level) & an interface CoreComponentProvider (implemented by class to which component is to be binded).
+- We create a class CoreComponentFactory(to create coreComponent at application level) & an interface CoreComponentProvider (implemented by application to provide it's object).
 - Application extends and implements CoreComponentProvider.
-- [IMP]Why all this is needed?
-Since FeatureComponent have to supply CoreComponent, application class has to implement above classes.

         DaggerFeatureComponent.builder()
             .networkComponent(NetworkComponentFactory.provideNetowkrComponent(application)).build()
             .inject(this)

 ##### FAQ